Pistacia terebinthus: Habitat

 The terebinth prefers relatively moist areas, up to 600 m in elevation.
 It tolerates more intense frost and summer drought than mastic can.
 The plant is common in the garrigue and maquis.
 It appears in deciduous oak wood.
 It has a gray trunk that is very aromatic, and may have multiple trunks or stems when grown as a shrub.
 Usually reaching 5 m in height, although in rare cases can reach 10 m.
 P. terebinthus is one of the European species of Anacardiaceae, a family of about 600 mostly tropical species.
 It can be found to 1500 m above sea level.
 P. terebinthus is more moisture demanding than the mastic and more resistant to cold.
 It requires a sunny exposure and average soils, tolerating lime and some salt, often grows near the sea, deep ravines and near salt-lakes and streams.

 History

-Historian of Mycenae John Chadwick believes that the terebinth is the plant called ki-ta-no in some of the Linear B tablets.
-He cites the work of a Spanish scholar, J. L. Melena, who had found "an ancient lexicon which showed that kritanos was another name for the turpentine tree, and that the Mycenaean spelling could represent a variant form of this word."
+The historian John Chadwick believes that the terebinth is the plant called ki-ta-no in some of the Linear B tablets.
+He cites the work of scholar J. L. Melena, who had found "an ancient lexicon which showed that kritanos was another name for the turpentine tree, and that the Mycenaean spelling could represent a variant form of this word."

 The Latin name is underlain by the Ancient Greek name τερέβινθος which, in turn, is underlain by a pre-Greek Pelasgian word, marked by the characteristic consonant complex νθ.

 Terebinth from Oricum is referred to in Virgil's Aeneid, by Robin Lane Fox in Alexander the Great, and in the Hebrew Scriptures (or Old Testament), where the Hebrew word elah (plural elot) is used, although the word is sometimes translated as 'oak'.